 Applicants proposing to study a language from scratch must offer a modern or classical language at GCSE or equivalent.

-After your application is received, you will be asked to send us two essays that you feel accurately reflect your abilities and interests.
+After your application is received, you will be asked to upload two essays that you feel accurately reflect your abilities and interests.
 This should be work which has been prepared during the normal course of your studies and has already been marked by a teacher.
-One piece of work should be relevant to History, the other should be in the language for which you have applied (except for ab initio languages, in which case you should send an essay written in English).
+One piece of work should be relevant to History, the other should be in the language for which you have applied (except for ab initio languages, in which case you should upload an essay written in English).
 We recommend that you keep copies of the work you send for your own reference as it may be discussed at interview.
 Full written work guidelines will be provided as part of the current applicants section on this website (published by 20 September each year).

 If we invite you for interviews, these usually take place in early December.
-At Christ's we continue do all of our interviews online, as we have done for the last three years.
+At Christ's we do all of our interviews online on Microsoft Teams.
 You can have your interviews either at home (most applicants do this) or at school (if easier).

-Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
-At Christ’s, we usually split the time into two interviews with academics in History and Modern Languages, one in each subject.
-Applicants should be prepared to discuss their relevant interests and potential directions they may wish to follow.
 Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section, and it's worth also having a look at supervisions (short film here), as interviews are similar to what you do every week as a Cambridge student.
 We also recommend this film in which current Cambridge History students discuss their interview experiences.
 Remember that your interviews may cover different things to the students speaking.

-Information about the format and content of the assessments are available in the Undergraduate History & Modern Languages course information.
+Further information about the format and content of the assessments is available in the Undergraduate History & Modern Languages course information.
 See the entry requirements tab.
-There are sometimes changes to assessments from year to year - any changes are confirmed by the July before you apply.

-We define the terms of each offer individually, but our typical conditional offer for History and Modern Languages is A*AA at A-Level including History (and a Modern Language unless you are applying for an ab initio language) or 42 points overall in the IB with 7,7,6 in Higher Level subjects including History (and a Modern Language unless you are applying for an ab initio language).
+> 42 points overall in the IB with 7,7,6 in Higher Level subjects including History (and a Modern Language unless you are applying for an ab initio language).

 You can look up other qualifications in the offer levels for other exam systems and international entry requirements, and if you are applying from outside the UK please read the Christ's international students section for further information and check the country pages.